Skip to main content

 European Health Insurance Card

 As an Irish resident you are entitled to get healthcare through the public system in countries of the European Union (EU), European Economic Area (EEA) or Switzerland if you become ill or injured while on a temporary stay there.
-Ensure that you get or renew your EHIC (the new name for the E111) before you go, and remember, you need one for every person travelling in your group.
+Ensure that you obtain or renew your EHIC (formerly E111) before you go, and remember, you need one for every person travelling in your group.

 Apply for your EHIC and find out more information.